basaransuleyman/Compose-FeatureBase-Multi-Module-Clean-Hexagonal-Architecture-Android-Kotlin/README.md

  ## Network Module - `network`

 The Network Module is a critical component of the architecture, encompassing all aspects of networking logic.
-It is crafted to function independently, sourcing its constants from the core module while remaining detached from other modules.
+It's crafted to function independently, sourcing its constants from the core module while remaining detached from other modules.

 ### Advantages :